-HEAD OPERATING INSTRUCTIONS
+HEAD

-Marine Head (W/ Hand Pump) Operation
+Marine Head (w/ Hand Pump) Operation

-- 1. Open the marine head inlet seacock.
-This seacock is in the forward bilge and is labeled "Head Inlet".
-It can be accessed through the upper flip down door located on the aft head wall. - 2.
+- 1. Open the head inlet seacock by pulling up on its remote seacock arm located in the upper rigging compartment inside the console. - 2.
 Position the wet/dry bowl selector in the wet bowl setting.
 Fill the toilet with water by pumping the handle several times. - 3.
-Flush the toilet by pumping the handle several more times in the wet bowl position. - 4.
+Flush the toilet by pumping the handle several more times in the wet bowl position.
+The contents of the bowl are discharged into the holding tank. - 4.
 Move the bowl selector to the dry bowl position and pump the handle until almost all of the water is removed.
-Leave the toilet in the dry bowl position when not in use.
+Leave the toilet in the dry bowl position when not in use. - 5.
+Close the head inlet seacock by pushing down on its remote seacock arm.